taoillium/bittensor-subnet-taoillium/docs/token_refresh_design.md

 This document describes the dual token refresh mechanism implemented in the Bittensor subnet neurons (validators and miners) to maintain continuous authentication with the business server.

-## Solution: Dual Token Refresh System
+## Solution: Integrated Token Refresh System

 ### Design Principles

-1. **Dual Authentication**: Two separate token refresh mechanisms for different purposes
+1. **Integrated Authentication**: Single endpoint returns both tokens for simplified architecture
 2. **Proactive Refresh**: Refresh tokens 5 minutes before expiration to ensure continuous operation
 3. **Minimal Overhead**: Only refresh when necessary, not on every sync cycle
 4. **Consistent Behavior**: Same logic for both validators and miners